 Job Duties: The primary duties of the uniformed host position include, but are not limited to: welcoming and orienting Monument visitors, providing in-depth information on Monument sites, assisting with trip planning within the Monument, and cashiering at the Paulina Visitor Center bookstore including selling recreation passes.
 Cash handling and recordkeeping experience is required.
 Supplemental duties may include opportunities for interpretation including guiding hikes, day and evening ranger talks, Jr. Forest Ranger activities, and roving interpretation.
 Individuals will be assigned special interpretive projects according to their skills and interests.
 Willingness to assist with maintenance, trail work, and compliance is preferred.
 Moderate fitness level and ability to hike up to 3 miles are desired.

 Desired Skills: Must be able to perform required duties with minimal supervision after orientation, communicate effectively with diverse audiences, and present a consistently friendly and helpful attitude.
 Forest Service uniform will be provided and worn during working hours.
 Knowledge of Forest Service history and Deschutes National Forest recreation geography and policies is helpful, but not required.

 Housing: Couple or individual must be able to provide their own RV or travel trailer with its age being 2002 or newer.
 A photo of the RV may be requested prior to position offer.
-An aggregate-surfaced RV pad (30’ and 40’ pads available) is provided which includes water, septic, garbage, and electric service, as well as propane or generator fuel reimbursement.
+An aggregate-surfaced RV pad (30’ and 40’ pads available) is provided which includes water, septic, garbage, and 30/50 amp electric service, as well as propane or generator fuel reimbursement.
 Laundry facilities on site are undergoing maintenance and are anticipated to be functional before July of 2019.
 Wireless internet is available at the visitor center grounds area and provide enough bandwidth for basic communications and search functions (no streaming or downloading).
-The Visitor Center, trails, a lake, and a waterfall are within walking distance of the RV pad.
+The Visitor Center, trails, Paulina Lake, and Paulina Falls are within walking distance of the RV pad.
 The RV pad is situated at an administrative area away from visitors and is part of a 5 pad cluster all of which may be occupied by other staff or volunteer neighbors.
 Dogs must be leashed at all times and not be prone to excessive barking.